-We highly recommend consulting with a physician or dietitian before embarking on any diet plan that’s drastically different to what you’re accustomed to.
+We highly recommend consulting with a physician or dietitian before embarking on any diet plan that’s drastically different from what you’re accustomed to.
 They will be able to help monitor any side effects and ensure you’re doing it safely.
 This is especially important if you’re planning to work out regularly while consuming a low-carb diet.

 Not every doctor will be supportive of a ketogenic diet.
 Feel free to get a second opinion if needed.
-If you’re committed to experimenting with this diet to see if it’s right for you, there are plenty of podcasts and other resources online about the ketogenic diet
+If you’re committed to experimenting with this diet to see if it’s right for you, there are plenty of podcasts and other resources online about the ketogenic diet.

 Not A Quick Fix

 All of us at TTP Fitness believe that a diet is only one piece of the puzzle in achieving optimal fitness and health.
-To maintain a healthy body weight or manage specific medical conditions, we believe that it’s important to focus on making lifestyle changes that can be sustained long-term.
+To maintain healthy body weight or manage specific medical conditions, we believe that it’s important to focus on making lifestyle changes that can be sustained long-term.